lsst-sqre/sasquatch/docs/user-guide/efdclient.rst

 The EFD Python client
 #####################

-The EFD Python client is based on `aioinflux`_  an asyncio client to access EFD data from a notebook in the RSP.
+The EFD Python client provides convenience methods for accessing EFD data.

-For example, at the USDF environment you can instantiate the EFD client using:
+For example, at USDF you can instantiate the EFD client using:

 .. code::